US jobless claims stay at historically low levels last week - The Boston Globe

 In total, 1,523,000 Americans were collecting jobless aid for the week ending March 26, an increase of 17,000 from the previous week, which was the lowest in more than 50 years.

+In Massachusetts, about 3,469 individuals filed new claims for unemployment benefits last week, down 348 from the week prior, according to the Labor Department.

-Last week, the Labor Department reported that U.S. employers extended a streak of robust hiring, adding 431,000 jobs in March and pushing the unemployment rate down to 3.8%.
-Despite the inflation surge, persistent supply bottlenecks, damage from COVID-19 and now a war in Europe, employers have added at least 400,000 jobs for 11 straight months.
+Last week, the Labor Department reported that US employers extended a streak of robust hiring, adding 431,000 jobs in March and pushing the unemployment rate down to 3.6 percent.
+Despite the inflation surge, persistent supply bottlenecks, damage from COVID-19, and now a war in Europe, employers have added at least 400,000 jobs for 11 straight months.

 Job openings hovered at a near-record level in February, little changed from the previous month, continuing a trend that Federal Reserve officials see as a driver of inflation.
 There were 11.3 million available jobs last month, matching January’s figure and just below December’s record of 11.4 million, the Labor Department reported last week.